 Depending on the type of water heater you purchase will depend on the criteria for qualification.
 Always remember, there are tax rebates and energy credits for those purchasing Energy Star rated products.

 Additionally, it makes your home more energy-efficient and saves you money in the long run.
-While the cost may be higher upfront for the Energy Star products, the long term energy savings can be significant.
+While the cost may be higher upfront for the Energy Star gas heating products, the long-term energy savings can be significant.
 Additionally, with energy savings comes monthly savings on your utility bills.
-However, there is always some bitter with the sweet.
+However, there is always some bitterness with the sweet.